 Cooperation to date:

-The Institute for Bio- and Geosciences - Plant Sciences (IBG-2) of the FZJ and several institutes/departments of the HMGU (Institute for Biochemical Plant Pathology BIOP, the Experimental Environmental Simulation, the Department of Genomics and Systems Biology of Plant Genomes, as well as the new Institute "Microbe-Host Interactions") have been working together successfully for 15 years within the framework of the HGF programme and in third-party funded projects and have thus developed their expertise in a complementary way.
+The Institute for Bio- and Geosciences - Plant Sciences (IBG-2) of the FZJ and several institutes/departments of the HMGU (Institute for Biochemical Plant Pathology BIOP, the Research Unit Environmental Simulation, the Research Unit Genomics and Systems Biology of Plant Genomes, as well as the Institute "Microbe-Host Interactions") have been working together successfully over the past 15 years within the framework of the HGF programme and in third-party funded projects and have thus developed their expertise in a complementary way.
 This collaboration is being continued on the part of HMGU now by the Research Units Environmental Simulation (EUS) and Plant Genome and Systems Biology (PGSB).